Shifa-01/Finance_DashBoard/README.md

 Conducted detailed analysis of data to uncover key drivers for revenue growth, leading to a 12% improvement in quarterly performance.
 Utilized advanced statistical techniques to target retention, resulting in a 15% increase in employee retention.

+Created customized Tooltip to showcase the trends and information on different visuals.

 Environment used - Power BI, SQL Server, Advance Excel